ronp001/SwiftRedis/README.md

     }
 })

-// Queue a QUIT command (the connection will close when the QUIT command returns) redis.quit({success, cmd in
+// Queue a QUIT command (the connection will close when the QUIT command completes) redis.quit({success, cmd in
     print("QUIT command completed")
 })